 Regarding valuation, the court was more sympathetic with the IRS.
-Most significantly, it accepted the lower discount rates for calculating present value supported by the IRS's appraiser and agreed with the IRS that the maturity date used in that present value calculation should be December 31, 2013.
+Most significantly, it accepted the lower discount rates for calculating present value of 6.4 and 8.85 percent derived by the IRS's appraiser from yields in the life insurance industry and in the particular insurance companies, rather than the range of 15 to 18 percent used by the appraiser on whose appraisal the executors had relied in preparing the estate tax return.

+The court also agreed with the IRS that the maturity date used in that present value calculation should be December 31, 2013, not the life expectancies of the sons as the executors' experts had used.
 The court noted: